8 Things Millennials Were Taught About Work Ethic That Gen Z Just Doesn't Get

 Ground Picture | Shutterstock

-It’s easy to hear someone bang on about writing down goals but then to ‘forget’ to do it.
+It’s easy to hear someone bang on about writing down goals, but then to ‘forget’ to do it.
 Nah.
 Just do it now.
 Write down a list of cool things you’d love to make happen in the next month and year.
+Commit it to paper and make it real.
+Most people write goals, get excited for 2 minutes, and then forget them.
+Not you, bro.
+You push against this invisible resistance, which keeps the masses mediocre.

-You re-write your goals daily so that your vision is continual and colorful every day.
+You rewrite your goals daily so that your vision is continual and colorful every day.
 Not only do you have clarity, but you’re also informing your daily behaviors as a hero who is on the journey.
 Winners don’t work towards their goals; they BECOME the person who achieves them today.

 Alex Mathers is a writer and coach who helps you build a money-making personal brand with your knowledge and skills while staying mentally resilient.